jellyfin/jellyfin-mpv-shim/CONTRIBUTING.md

 ## Adding Dependencies

 One of the major concerns with this project is allowing it to run on as many platforms as possible.
-Currently, the project is designed to run on Windows, Linux, and Mac OSX.
-Currently the project is packaged using PIP for OSX and Linux and PyInstaller for Windows.
+Currently, the project is designed to run on Windows, Linux, and macOS.
+Currently the project is packaged using PIP for macOS and Linux and PyInstaller for Windows.
 Additionally, I want the project to have as long of a life as possible.
 If a dependency becomes uninstallable or prone to crashing, I would like to avoid the project being broken.

 If you wish to add a dependency, please gracefully handle the dependency not being installed.
 This is the